holidayextras/barometer/README.md

 If you want to see the generated metrics in your console, you can set `window.barometer.debug` to any truthy value.

+### Taking Readings

+* `barometer.gauge(metric, duration)` is a measure of "this event took this long". `metric` is the full metric path, so chose wisely!
+* `barometer.count(metric)` is a measure of "this event just happened". `metric` is the full metric path, so chose wisely!
+* `barometer.offset(metric)` is a measure of "this event just happened now, relative to pageLoad".
+The metric path will be prefixed with `pageLoad.[domain].[path].` to keep the measurements inline with those gathered out-of-the-box.
+This feature is great for digging deeper into the bootstrapping process of a single page application.

 ### Metric Payload

 Metrics are gathered in the format used by a statsd / graphite / grafana stack - there are two types, gauges and counters.
 The buffered metric payloads sent to the collection service of your choosing look like this: